 You can help support the protection and management of grizzly bears and this unique partnership by donating to the Khutzeymateen Park Enhancement Fund.
 If you would like to make a financial contribution, please contact BC Parks at: ParkInfo@Victoria1.gov.bc.ca to discuss what kind of legacy you can leave for future generations.

-Khutzeymateen Park Giftware and SouvenirsYou can also show your support and appreciation for the Khutzeymateen by purchasing special edition posters, bamboo t-shirts, and post cards with this beautiful image.
-Posters are 28” x 22”, printed on high quality, environmentally-sustainable paper and t-shirts come in white, cream or light blue in colour, sizes S, M, L & XL, XXL & XXXL.
-Profits from the purchase of the Khutzeymateen merchandise will be directly reinvested into Khutzeymateen Park Enhancement fund.
+Khutzeymateen Park Giftware and SouvenirsTo show your support and appreciation for the Khutzeymateen, donations will be accepted to go towards special edition posters, t-shirts, and post cards with this beautiful image shown.
+Posters are 28” x 22”, printed on high quality, environmentally-sustainable paper; t-shirts are made from bamboo which comes in white, cream or light blue in color, sizes S, M, L & XL, XXL & XXXL.

 Ministry of Environment, BC Parks